lockss/lockss.github.io/software/admin/setting-up/tdb-overview.md

 `param[journal_id]` from the title block

 The implicit definition line: `implicit < status ; year ; name ; param[volume_name] >`
-indicates what each field in the semi-colon separated AU definition means the last undefined parameter required by this particular plugin is one of the items in the AU definition line.
+indicates what each field in the semi-colon separated AU definition means.
+The last undefined parameter required by this particular plugin is one of the items in the AU definition line.
 `param[volume_name]`

 This makes sense because for a given publisher journal that is being harvested by the same plugin mechanism from the same origin, the only item that will change from one AU to the next is the scope of the content to be collected - in this case the volume.